ADistantAussie/ADistantAussieEconomyAddon/README.md

 ## Features

+  ADDED

+##  **NEW Owner Functions**

+/function ownerfuncs/earthquake

+ - Earthquake

+ - General Realm Alerts

+ - Clear All Inventory on All Players

+  ## **Starter Kit function**

+  New Missions!
+Take on mission from NPCs with new functions!

+/function missions - Set up using this

+/function mission/5diamond

+ - collect Items and bring them to designated npc you choose

+## NEW **Kits**

+/function workshop/

+  - Wizard Kit

+ -  Potion Kit

+ - Wizard Kit

+## **Spark Pets Add on Compatibility**

+/function sparkpets/buyguineapig

+  - Added all pets including iguanas, German shepherds, golden retrievers, and more, with proper pricing (500 to 3000 Moneyz).

+  - T-Rex priced at 3000 Moneyz, being the most expensive item.

+## **Guilds**

+/function guilds - Set up using this

+/function guilds/explorers

+- Added the ability to join guilds

 - **Item Trading System**:
   -  Buy and sell essential food items, including:
   - Currency management to facilitate in-game transactions.